An Alaska Summer Travel Bucket List

 What Is The Best Time To Visit Alaska In The Summer?

-- August in Alaska – as the height of the travel season ends, cooler temperatures move in and the brilliant fall foliage attracts photographers.
+• August in Alaska – as the height of the travel season ends, cooler temperatures move in and the brilliant fall foliage attracts photographers.
 Larger cruises shut down during this month, but most small ship cruises and land tours remain in operation.
 Wildlife is still active, and visitors can see humpback whales and orcas; bald eagles and loons; caribou, black bears, and grizzlies throughout the month.
-Temperatures in most parts of the state cool during the daytime to 50-60 degrees, with the Arctic dipping down into the low 30s.
+Temperatures in most of the state cool during the daytime to 50-60 degrees, with the Arctic dipping down into the low 30s.

 5 Fun Summer Activities In Alaska

-Alaska is vast, with an almost limitless number of places to visit and things to see.
-Fitting everything into one trip can certainly be daunting, but a tour guide or tour operator can help you plan a custom itinerary that will take your Alaska summer travel experience to the next level.
-If you want to plan your own trip, here are a few extraordinary activities to get the wheels turning!
+Fitting everything into one trip can certainly be daunting.
+A tour guide or tour operator can help you plan a custom itinerary to take your Alaska summer travel experience to the next level.
+But if you want to plan your trip without the help of a guide, here are a few extraordinary activities to get the wheels turning!

 An Adventure To Remember